 Other Brake Components Need Addressing When

-When you are breaking, your car keeps pulling to one side more, that means that your brakes are grabbing somewhere to one side one more than the other.
-The reason can be calipers, wheel cylinders or drum brakes when they become corroded and don’t move properly to spread pressure on brake pads.
+When you are breaking, your car keeps pulling to one side more, which means that your brakes are grabbing somewhere to one side one more than the other.
+The reason can be calipers, wheel cylinders, or drum brakes when they become corroded and don’t move properly to spread the pressure on brake pads.